enes40unlu40/stm32_PanTilt_Project/README.md

 ---

 ## 12. License
-This project is released under the no license so anybody can use, copy this project.
+This project is released under the unlicense so anybody can use, copy this project.